CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 Finally, we confirm that the restaurant name is shown on the page, showing that the restaurant has been added to the list.

-Start Cypress with `yarn test:e2e`, then choose the managing restaurants test.
+Start your app with `yarn start`, then start Cypress with `yarn cypress`.
+Choose the managing restaurants test.
 It fails, showing the first bit of functionality we need to implement:

 > CypressError: Timed out retrying: Expected to find element: '[placeholder="Add Restaurant"]', but never found it.